10up/safe-redirect-manager/CONTRIBUTING.md

 1. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk` (`git checkout trunk && git merge --no-ff develop`).  `trunk` contains the stable development version.
 1. Test: While still on the `trunk` branch, test for functionality locally.
 1. Push: Push your `trunk` branch to GitHub (e.g. `git push origin trunk`).
+1. Test the pre-release ZIP locally by downloading it from the **Build release zip** action artifact to ensure the plugin doesn't break after release.
 1. Release: Create a [new release](https://github.com/10up/safe-redirect-manager/releases/new), naming the tag and the release with the new version number, and targeting the `trunk` branch.
 Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the milestone (e.g. `https://github.com/10up/safe-redirect-manager/milestone/#?closed=1`).
 1. SVN: Wait for the [GitHub Action](https://github.com/10up/safe-redirect-manager/actions?query=workflow%3A%22Deploy+to+WordPress.org%22) to finish deploying to the WordPress.org repository.
 If all goes well, users with SVN commit access for that plugin will receive an emailed diff of changes.
 1. Check WordPress.org: Ensure that the changes are live on [https://wordpress.org/plugins/safe-redirect-manager/](https://wordpress.org/plugins/safe-redirect-manager/).
 This may take a few minutes.